nawabahmadreshi/documentation/pages/getting-started/creating-links.md

 You can build a Branch link dynamically by appending query parameters.
 This method is useful if you don't want to wait for a server callback, and don't need to display the resulting (long) link to the user.

+{% protip %}
+Try out the [Dynamic Link Builder]({{base.url}}/getting-started/dynamic-link-builder) to easily construct links of this type, or verify that links you have created are valid.
+{% endprotip %}

 1. Start with the Branch link domain: **http://bnc.lt** (you can also use your custom domain/subdomain here).
 2. Append `/a/your_Branch_key`: **http://bnc.lt/a/your_branch_key**
 3. Append `?` to start the query params string: **http://bnc.lt/a/your_branch_key?**